austinsr1/Tipi-Tricks/README.md

 Reclaim valuable disk space by clearing the Docker cache.

 ### 8. Optional Notifications
 Receive timely notifications about system events and statuses if the gotify-cli is installed and configured.
-Tipi Tricks uses Gotify to keep you informed about important events and actions.

 ## Installation
 To install Tipi Tricks: